 - Boat ride to/from Rio Tuba to/from mainland Balabac – Around Php 350 one way

-- Accommodation – If you plan to stay in the mainland, a fan room for 2 pax is around Php 400 each day, breakfast excluded.
+- Accommodation – If you plan to stay in the mainland, a fan room for two pax is around Php 400 each day, breakfast excluded.
 If you prefer to camp overnight in one of the islands, the rates for renting a tent vary per island.
-Also, please note that there are just four lodges in the mainland, which is usually fully-booked not just by tourists but also by contractors working in the town.
+Also, please note that there are just four lodges in the mainland, which is usually fully-booked not only by tourists but also by contractors working in the town.
 Be sure to check the availability of the lodges before going there.

 - Boat rental – If you’re lucky, you can ask around and find which operator has a scheduled group trip that you can join for Php 1500, food included.
 If not, you have to bite the bullet and hire a boat for exclusive use for Php 5000 each day (max of three islands each day), which already includes boat crew, diesel, and food.

-- Entrance fees – Except for Onuk, which is a costly Php 1500 each, most of the islands charge Php 100 – 200 per person for a day trip and even more for an overnight stay
+- Entrance fees – Except for Onuk, which is a costly Php 1500 each, most of the islands charge Php 100 – 200 per person for a day trip and even more for an overnight stay.

 - Food – As most residents of Balabac are Muslim, fish is typical in the town and its eateries.
-If you want to cook (if your lodge allows) anything other than fish like seafood, pork, and beef, you need to either speak with a vendor about reserving something for you or be really early in the market.
+If you want to cook (if your lodge allows) anything other than fish like seafood, pork, and beef, you need to either speak with a vendor about reserving something for you or be early in the market.

-As for me, I chose convenience over cost for this trip.
+As for me, I chose convenience over the cost of this trip.
 You know, Tita. 😉 Most of the Balabac tour operators offer an all-in package where all you have to do is hop in and out of the vehicle/boat, eat, and sleep.
 But of course, they will be thousands more expensive.
 During my research, one operator quoted me Php 13,000 for joining a 3D2N group tour, travel time included by one operator.
 No way!

 Thankfully, I found JCJM Balabac Island Tour operated by owners Jimmy and Cristy Ong.
-If you prefer to go this route and just enjoy Balabac, I highly recommend them as their rates are way, way cheaper compared to other operators’ and you will really be taken care of.
-The food too are all great!
+If you prefer to go this route and just enjoy Balabac, I highly recommend them as their rates are way, way cheaper compared to other operators’ and you will be taken care of.
+The food too is all great!
 They usually serve three types of dishes for each meal with fruits and soda!
 Alam mong hindi ka tinipid.

-Their rates are below and you can contact them here:
+Their rates are below, and you can contact them here:

 - Jimmy Ong – 0946 487 2432